 Chrome OS updates are easy and fast to apply.
 This makes Chromebook an attractively secure choice in light of recent ransomware attacks, in which older unpatched operating systems were exploited.

-Update: Google has created an online calculator that shows the cost savings associated with moving to Chromebooks.
+Google created an online calculator that shows the cost savings associated with moving to Chromebooks.

 Chromebook and Business Applications